bcgov/cas-registration/docs/frontend/testing/playwright.md

 ### Step-by-Step: Create a Storage State File

-1. **Update auth config to match the storage state role**
+1. **Update auth.js config to set token.app_role as the storage state role**

-   In `bciers/apps/dashboard/auth/auth.config.ts`, locate the logic that maps a session to a role, and force set the role when using Playwright.
+   In `bciers/apps/dashboard/auth/auth.config.ts`, force set the token's app_role for use with Playwright.

 ```
     // 🔒 return encrypted nextauth JWT